oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 for `ARGV = :| hello file.txt message.txt README.md |`, we would have
 `args.query = "file.txt"` and `args.files = ["file.txt", "message.txt",
 "README.md"]`.

+Without rest, passing extraneous arguments will raise an error in `parseArgs()`.

 `rest` can only be called _once_ within a `parser`.
 Calling it multiple times will raise an error in `parser`.